sensensensensen/Masslist_Creator/readme.md

 ## ⚠️ Known Issues & Fixes

-> **Important Note 1:** There is a known bug in the current processingProject.jl in Toftracer2.
+> **Important Note 1:** There is a potential bug in the current processingProject.jl in Toftracer2 or Peakfitter (https://github.com/weikou/TOF-Tracer2/tree/dev; https://github.com/lstark-uibk/Manual_Pyeakfitter).
 >
 > **Solution:** To run the program correctly, please use the test script located in **`test/GUI_MainTest.jl`**.
 This file contains the necessary patch to ensure correct processing, but it is needed to change the pathway of the masslist files.